 BeamClean™ is a handheld, portable filtered Far UV-C device that people can use to inactivate pathogens on commonly touched surfaces.
 BeamClean™ utilizes Ushio’s Care222 technology that utilizes Columbia University’s patented filtered technology.
 BeamClean™ inactivates a variety of pathogens (including COVID-19) in seconds.
 BeamClean™ is fully owned by Freestyle Partners, LLC.

 Filtered Far UV-C is considered a pesticide and therefore falls under EPA regulations.
 The FDA does not currently regulate Far UV-C technology if not used in a surgical or medical setting.
 Therefore, BeamCleam™ is not regulated by the FDA.
 Filtered Far UV-C, when used within American Conference of Governmental Industrial Hygienists (ACGIH) dose limits, can be achieved in a way that is safe on human skin and eyes in occupied settings.

-Freestyle Partners, LLC has received five allowances to date from the U.S. and foreign Patent Offices covering portable, handheld uses of filtered Far UV-C light to eradicate pathogens on commonly touched surfaces in seconds.
+Freestyle Partners, LLC has received eight allowances to date from the U.S. and foreign Patent Offices covering portable, handheld uses of filtered Far UV-C light to eradicate pathogens on commonly touched surfaces in seconds.

 Freestyle’s growing patent portfolio includes dozens of pending patents spanning 50+ countries.

 Anyone looking to inactivate pathogens on commonly touched surfaces such as keyboards, handles, desks, groceries, gym equipment, etc. will benefit.
 The uses are broad and varied from consumers as well as in office, commercial, transportation and healthcare offices, and more